woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

 Even though we've gained efficiency, we're still waiting on all tiles to download before starting the detection process.
 In fact, our download speed probably dropped, since we lost the ability to make multiple download requests at once.
 Let's rewrite the **downloadAndStitch** function to maximize the download speed.

-Here, we'll pretend that we have the following function available in addition to what we defined in our original **downloadAndStitch** implementation:
+We assume that the following function is available in addition to what we defined in our original **downloadAndStitch** implementation:
 * **download_tiles(tiles_to_download, on_tile)** downloads the requested tiles as quickly as possible, calls the given **on_tile(tile_coord, tile)** function as soon as a tile is downloaded

 {% highlight python %}